songyang0603/songyang0603.github.io/_pages/about.md

 Let's be passionate!

 # NEWS
-## Paper is on the way
+## Paper accepted by the Optics Express, August, 2024

-Our paper ["DMEDH: Diffusion Model-boosted Multiplane Extrapolation for Digital Holographic Reconstruction"]() is under peer review on May 25th, 2024.
+Our paper ["DMEDH: Diffusion Model-boosted Multiplane Extrapolation for Digital Holographic Reconstruction"](https://doi.org/10.1364/OE.531147) is accepted by the [Optics Express](https://opg.optica.org/oe/).

 ## Won the Best Poster Award of the 6th Symposium on Computational Imaging Technology and Applications (2024), May 19, 2024